wash-n-dash/wash-n-dash.github.io/index.md

 # Installation Instructions
-Coming Soon -Explains how to download, install, and (if necessary) deploy the system.
+Coming Soon -Explains how to download, install, and deploy the system.

 # Application Design
-Coming Soon -Explains how the system was designed.

 ### Directory Structure
+Coming Soon

 # Development History
-Landing Page

-Washing Machines/Dryers Page

-Clone of Pages for each location

-Timers

 ### Milestone 1: Mockup development
 Use GitHub issues and a GitHub project called “M1” to manage the development of this release of the system.